leafyoung/algo_challenge/README.md

 ## Design

--   binance_client.rs: BinanceClient
--   bitstamp_client.rs: BitstampClient

-Schema

 ```
 BinanceClient  ---Orderbook---\                                        /---> Client A
                               |---> Manager ---Summary---> gRPC Server ---> Client B
 BitstampClient ---Orderbook---/                                        \---> Client C
 ```

-Summary is merged from two order books.
+-   Summary is merged from two order books.
 When one of the orderbook gets updated, it will be merged the another and sent to gRPC server.

 ## 1. wscat cli